mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating a Labeled Property Graph for Activities Domains

-By clicking the “Run” button, a node is created for each row in the Activity Domain sheet of the Excel file.
+By runing the **Script05_actDomain_run.py**, a node is created for each row in the Activity Domain sheet of the Excel file.

 <img src="./README_resources/CEKG_05.jpeg" alt="Alt text" width="450" height="200"/>